TriliumNext/Docs/Wiki/multi-factor-authentication.md

 ## Setup

-### TOTP (Easier)
+### TOTP

+1. Start Trilium Notes normally.
-1. Go to "Options" -> "MFA"
+1. Go to "Menu" -> "Options" -> "MFA"
 1. Click the "Generate TOTP Secret" button
 1. Copy the generated secret to your authentication app/extension
-1. The environment variables can be set with a .env file in the root directory, or by defining them in the command line
+1. Set an environment variable "TOTP_SECRET" as the generated secret.
+Environment variables can be set with a .env file in the root directory, by defining them in the command line, or with a docker container.
     ```SH
     # .env in the project root directory
     TOTP_ENABLED="true"